howardwu35/SIEM-Honeypot-Project/README.md

 ### Prerequisites:
 - An active [Microsoft Azure](https://azure.microsoft.com) account.
+  - Sign up for an Azure to get $200 in free credit
 - Windows Machine (This project is tailored towards Windows OS).
-  - PowerShell Installed
+  - PowerShell installed on the device
-- Internet Access

 ### Steps: